ArcherSaiter/RJW_Traits/README.md

 * May have RandomRape Mental State (half as frequent compared to rapist)
 * Always capable of violence
 * Conflicts with Brutal_Sadist
-* Same thoughts as bloodlust
+* Same thought filter as bloodlust

 Brutal_Sadist
 * x5 social Fight Chance Factor